Setting Up TaskManager¶

 On startup, completed tasks are loaded back into memory.
 On shutdown, any remaining tasks are flushed to the file.

-See Persistence for full details including the Redis backend and custom backends.
+See Backends for the Redis backend and guidance on writing custom backends.

 from fastapi_taskflow import TaskManager